About the SRS

 SRS Workshop Robots

-Whether you’re just getting started in robotics or want to learn about more advanced topics, the SRS Workshop Robots are great choices.
-The basic kits enable you to explore robot design, construction, and programming.
-The Boe-bot Arduino UNO kit is simple and available for purchase for $125 (cash, check, or charge.)
-It is not sold apart from our club or on our website because these heavily discounted kits were designed for to encourage the beginner and promote the mission of the Society to build robots.
+The SRS has a couple good starter kit robots that try to balance pre-designed functionality with builder creative license.
+Consider the following: Whether you’re just getting started in robotics or just want to learn about more advanced topics, the SRS Workshop Robots are great choices.
+These basic kits enable you to explore robot design, construction, and programming within a well-documented learning environment.
+These kits are not sold as presented apart from our club or on our website.
+They are customized for the SRS and heavily discounted to encourage the beginner, and to promote the mission of the Society to help people build robots.
 Purchasers of the kits are encouraged to bring them to meetings, attend workshops, and participate in contests.
-You can bring them to monthly meetings and ask for help getting started and making progress.
-The kits come with wonderfully detailed manuals walking you through everything from opening the box to complete programming of the robot to use all the included sensors, so you can be productive in between workshops.
+You can bring them to monthly meetings (even online) and ask for help anytime.

 Robothon is the Seattle Robotics Society’s signature public event where we show off our robots and get to talk to lots of people about robotics.
-Robothon usually happens at the Seattle Center Armory in the fall, is free and open to the public, and is filled with exciting competitions, continuous floor demonstrations, interesting displays, and there are always plenty of people to answer questions about the SRS and robots.
+Robothon usually happens at the Seattle Center Armory in the fall, is free and open to the public, and is filled with exciting competitions, continuous floor demonstrations, interesting displays, and lots of people to answer questions about the SRS and robots.
 Between Robothons we sometimes have “Special Contest Days” featuring some of the typical Robothon contests.
 Watch the SRS homepage and visit the Robothon website for event details and contest rules.

 FIRSTWA is an amazing, energetic organization dedicated to exposing kids to the exciting possibilities of science, technology, engineering, and mathematics (STEM) wrapped together in robotics.
-Its primary focus is to provide opportunities for young people in Washington state to participate in the four programs (FLLE, FLLC, FTC, FRC) and contests developed by FIRST.
+Its primary focus is to provide opportunities for young people in Washington state to participate in the four programs (FLLE, FLLC, FTC, FRC) and compete in contests developed by FIRST.